cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-copy.md

     SELECT * from gp_read_error_log('ext_expenses');
     ```

-    For information about the error log format, see [Viewing Bad Rows in the Error Log](../../admin_guide/load/topics/g-viewing-bad-rows-in-the-error-table-or-error-log.html#topic58) in the *Greenplum Database Administrator Guide*.
+    For information about the error log format, see [Viewing Bad Rows in the Error Log](../../admin_guide/load/topics/g-viewing-bad-rows-in-the-error-table-or-error-log.html#topic58) in the *Cloudberry Database Administrator Guide*.

     The function returns `FALSE` if table_name does not exist.